 If you’re not using the cash basis to prepare your accounts, you must include income in the tax year you earned it, not the tax year you received it.

-So, if you issued an invoice for work done in March 2014 and your customer paid you on 30th April 2014, that invoice has to be included in your income for the tax year to 5th April 2014 because that was the tax year in which you did the work.
+So, if you issued an invoice for work done in the 2018/2019 tax year and your customer paid you in in the 2019/20 tax year, that invoice has to be included in your income for the tax year to 5th April 2019 - because that was the tax year in which you did the work.

 3. Declare income earned (not invoiced) in the tax year

 If you’re selling services rather than goods, you need to work out your income on the basis of when you did the work.
-So, if you completed a piece of work in March 2014 but you didn’t invoice your customer for it until 30th April 2014, you have to include that income in the tax year to 5th April 2014 - because the work was done before the end of the tax year.
+So, if you completed a piece of work in the 2018/19 but you didn’t invoice your customer for it until the following tax year, you have to include that income in your tax return for the 2018/19 tax year.

-If you had partly finished a project before the tax year ended but there was still some work to do in April, then you need to include the income that would have been due on the work completed before 5th April.
+If you had partly finished a project before the tax year ended but there was still some work to do, then you need to include the income that would have been due on the work completed before 5th April.